Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ZSFnn5PWzpU.md

 ### Transcript

-> what is love, if i ever find out i'll tell you but i don't know
+> what is love, if I ever find out I'll tell you but I don't know